FAIR-INNOVATION/FAIR-documentation/source/SDKManual/PythonRobotCommonSettings.rst

     :linenos:
     :emphasize-lines: 4

-    import frrpc
+    from fairino import Robot
     # A connection is established with the robot controller.
 A successful connection returns a robot object
-    robot = frrpc.RPC('192.168.58.2')
+    robot = Robot.RPC('192.168.58.2')
-    robot.SetSpeed(20)   # Set the global speed.
-Manual mode and automatic mode are set independently
+    error = robot.SetSpeed(20) # Set the global speed.
+Manual mode and automatic mode are set independently print("Set global speed:",error)

 Setting System Variable Values
 +++++++++++++++++++++++++++++++++